 Vincent Lighting Systems is desiring an internship that can be custom tailored to the intern’s educational break schedule.
 Ideally, a successful internship should last between two and six months depending on the intern’s desire for experience in the field.
 With coordination from the educational sponsor, Vincent Lighting will build this program around the situation for the intern.
 Vincent Lighting’s hours of operation are Monday through Friday from 8:30am to 5:30pm.
 When the intern’s rotation within VLS moves to the rental and production department, there will be opportunities for site work after normal business hours and on weekends with advanced notice.

-Vincent Lighting Systems has offices in Cleveland, Ohio, Erlanger, Kentucky (Cincinnati area) and Pittsburgh, Pennsylvania.
+Vincent Lighting Systems has full-service offices in Cleveland, Ohio, Erlanger, Kentucky (Cincinnati area) and Pittsburgh, Pennsylvania.
 Based on the intern’s ability to secure housing, Vincent Lighting can tailor the internship program around any of our offices.
 It is encouraged that interns have local housing options, as VLS does not provide any type of housing as part of the program.
 It is also required that an intern have some form of reliable transportation to get to and from the office each day.
 At no time will Vincent Lighting expect that an intern use their personal vehicle to transport equipment or transit to/from a jobsite.

 An intern at Vincent Lighting will receive compensation at or above minimum wage in the state of office location for the internship.
 There are no health care or other benefits offered as part of the internship program.
 An intern will complete a W2 and will have standard tax and other required withholdings deducted.
 Paychecks are issued every other week and may be made via direct deposit by our payroll processing company, ADP.
 The intern will be fully covered under Vincent Lighting’s worker’s compensation and unemployment insurance programs while they are engaged at work for Vincent Lighting.